richbibby/ipf-netbox/README.md

 # ipf-netbox
 Code for IP Fabric and NetBox talk at Cisco Live Amsterdam 2023.

 The talk demo's the IP Fabric-NetBox plugin to import device data into NetBox, using the NetBox staging functionality.
-Once the device data has been inmported then the code in this repo demonstrates the following:
+Once the device data has been imported then the code in this repo demonstrates the following:

 - NetBox as a dyanmic inventory source for Ansible
 - Ansible playbook to extract device data from NetBox and render Cisco and Juniper configuration files using Jinja templates